 Do I need tickets to attend the Gala?

 Yes.
-Tickets cost $50 each and include food, wine, and beer.
+Tickets cost $50 each and include food and drinks.

 What awards will be presented at the Military Review and Awards Ceremony on Sunday?

 Three major awards will be given:

 - General William W. Crouch Distinguished Leadership Award – presented to Cadets who have served with distinction in a leadership position of Platoon Sergeant or higher in the Corps of Cadets, who earned a GPA of 3.3 or higher, a LET grade of “A,” and a Citizenship grade of “Excellent” for the preceding semester.